YousefED/SyncedStore/docs/docs/intro.md

 sidebar_label: Introduction
 ---

-# Introduction to Reactive CRDT
+# Introduction to SyncedStore

-Reactive CRDT is a library for building distributed, real-time collaborative web applications.
-This used to be extremely complex, but with Reactive CRDT it's as easy as sharing a pie!
+SyncedStore is a library for building distributed, real-time collaborative web applications.
+This used to be extremely complex, but with SyncedStore it's as easy as sharing a pie!

 Let's make developing _multiplayer_ (or multi-device) experiences just as simple as developing regular applications.

 ## Why?

-Reactive CRDT makes it easy to develop applications that:
+SyncedStore makes it easy to develop applications that:

 - 👨‍👩‍👧‍👦 **Are collaborative**: create multi-user and multi-device experiences without the need to handle complex conflict resolution management yourself.
 - 🚀 **Are fast**: operations are handled locally, and data synchronization with other users and devices happens quietly in the background.
 0 Latency!